-The parties might wish to submit their dispute to mediation prior to arbitration.
+Subject to the right of any party to opt out, in cases where a claim or counterclaim exceeds \$75,000, the rules provide that the parties shall mediate their dispute upon the administration of the arbitration or at any time when the arbitration is pending.
 In mediation, the neutral mediator assists the parties in reaching a settlement but does not have the authority to make a binding decision or award.
 Mediation is administered by the AAA in accordance with its Commercial Mediation Procedures.
-There is no additional administrative fee where parties to a pending arbitration attempt to mediate their dispute under the AAA's auspices.
+There is no additional filing fee where parties to a pending arbitration attempt to mediate their dispute under the AAA's auspices.

-If the parties want to adopt mediation as a part of their contractual dispute settlement procedure, they can insert the following mediation clause into their contract in conjunction with a standard arbitration provision:
+Although these rules include a mediation procedure that will apply to many cases, parties may still want to incorporate mediation into their contractual dispute settlement process.
+Parties can do so by inserting the following mediation clause into their contract in conjunction with a standard arbitration provision: